Dwight Schrute: Schrute Farms

 In the episode titled "Money", Pam refers to a TripAdvisor page for Dwight's bed and breakfast.
 This can be found by searching for Schrute Farms.
 Jim and Pam discover that Dwight is running the Schrute Farm as an "agritourism" bed and breakfast.
 They spend the night there, taking part in table-making demonstrations, beet wine-making, and distributing manure.
 That night, however, Jim hears an unnerving moaning sound throughout the night, later shown to be Dwight in his room crying over his breakup with Angela.
 The TripAdvisor page said:

-"Schrute Farms is the number one beet-related agritourism destination in Northeastern Pennsylvania.
-We offer the finest accommodations for the casual traveller and/or radish enthusiast.
-Come join us and experience majestic Schrute Farms."
+"Schrute Farms is a beet-related agritourism destination in Northeastern Pennsylvania offering accommodations for visitors and radish enthusiasts."

 Jim and Pam ("JandP2") also posted a review, which can be seen on the reviews page.
 It read: "The architecture reminds one of a quaint Tuscan beet farm, and the natural aroma of the beets drifts into the bedrooms and makes you dream of simpler times.
 You will never want to leave your room.
 The informative lecture will satisfy all your beet curiosity, and the dawn goose walk will tug at your heart strings.
 Table making never seemed so possible.
 Great story to tell your friends.
 Plenty of parking!
 The staff's attention to detail and devotion to cleanliness was limitless.
 From their enthusiastic welcome to the last wave good-bye, Schrute Farms delivers."

 An angry Angela also put a review up, and mentioned the death of her cat as a main cause for the review.
 It said: "I have to warn people about the proprietor of Schrute Farms—he may portray himself as a gentleman farmer, but he is not what he seems!
 He killed my cat, Sprinkles!
 Who knows what he might do to you or your loved ones..."

 According to Dwight, during the Civil War, while the Battle of Gettysburg was known for having the most deaths, the battle of Schrute Farms was known for having the highest DPA (deaths per acre).
 He also claimed it was the northernmost battle during the Civil War.
 However, in reality, it was actually a safe haven for men who wanted relief from the war to focus on artistic lifestyles.
 It is insinuated that this was a camp for homosexual soldiers.
 Melvin Fifer Garris is the only known soldier to write home from Schrute Farms during the Civil War.

 In a deleted scene from the Season 3 DVD set, it is shown that Dwight won his farm in a game of Blackjack.